Warm & Wonderful

 Warm & Wonderful Knitwear is a British fashion brand specialising in knitwear.
 Founded by Joanna Osborne and Sally Muir in 1979, the label is best known for its "black sheep" sweater, famously worn by Diana, Princess of Wales.
+In 2023, a Warm & Wonderful jumper worn by Diana became the most valuable sweater in history.

+History

-Early years
+Early history

-In the early days of the company's history, Osborne and Muir sold their jumpers from a market stall in London's Covent Garden.
-Their earliest designs included a jumper knitted to look like a brick wall, which customers could personalize with knitted "graffiti," and a grass-green jumper covered in knitted rows of white sheep — and one proverbial black sheep.
+Osborne and Muir began selling their jumpers from a market stall in London's Covent Garden in 1979.

-This latter design, which Osborne and Muir subsequently introduced in other colours (including what is now its most famous colour, red) proved to be a favourite among London's Sloane Ranger set, as well as artists, entertainers, and even royalty: David Bowie, Andy Warhol, Shelley Duvall, Penelope Keith, Anthony Andrews, and Princess Diana.

 Osborne and Muir are both professional artists (Osborne a sculptor, and Muir a painter), and both have had work featured in the Royal Academy Summer Exhibition.
 They have also published a series of knitting books for adults and children.

+The brand's earliest designs included a jumper knitted to look like a brick wall, which customers could personalize with knitted "graffiti," and a grass-green jumper covered in knitted rows of white sheep and one black sheep.

+The "black-sheep sweater" (as it came to be known), which Osborne and Muir subsequently introduced in other colours, proved to be a favourite among London's Sloane Ranger set, as well as artists, entertainers, and even royalty: David Bowie, Andy Warhol, Shelley Duvall, Penelope Keith, Anthony Andrews, and Princess Diana.

-They have stated:As artists, we've always identified with black sheep ourselves: because of a recessive gene, black sheep are born with black wool in flocks of otherwise white sheep (in a flock of a hundred, there might only be one black sheep!).
+About the black-sheep sweater, Osborne and Muir have stated:As artists, we've always identified with black sheep ourselves: because of a recessive gene, black sheep are born with black wool in flocks of otherwise white sheep (in a flock of a hundred, there might only be one black sheep!).
 We never imagined that our sheep jumpers would bring so many people so much joy, though we always had fun ourselves.

-Princess Diana
+Diana, Princess of Wales

-It was Princess Diana — at that time Lady Diana Spencer — who brought the design to international fame when she wore a red Warm & Wonderful sheep jumper for the first time in 1981.
-Photographs of Diana wearing the sweater were circulated widely in the international media, with many in the press speculating that the sweater was a metaphor, signaling to the world that Diana felt like the "black sheep" of the Royal Family.
-The Princess wore the Warm & Wonderful sheep jumper again in 1983, eliciting even greater media attention.
+The brand received international attention when Diana, Princess of Wales (then Lady Diana Spencer) wore a red Warm & Wonderful sheep jumper in 1981.
+Photographs of Diana wearing the sweater were circulated widely in the international media.
+Many members of the press speculated that the sweater was a metaphor, signaling to the world that Diana felt like the "black sheep" of the Royal Family.
+Diana wore the Warm & Wonderful sheep jumper again in 1983, eliciting further media attention.

-2020 - present
+Re-launch

-Since 2020, designer Jack Carlson has served as the brand's creative director in partnership with Osborne and Muir, re-launching the original sheep sweater design for the first time in over twenty-five years, first as a collaboration with American label Rowing Blazers and then on its own.
-Since then, Warm & Wonderful has been featured in Vogue, ELLE, The Telegraph, The Times, Tatler, Harper's Bazaar, People, Financial Times, Town and Country, Vanity Fair, and The New Yorker.
+In 2020, American designer Jack Carlson helped to revive the label in partnership with Osborne and Muir.
+Together, they re-launched the original sheep sweater for the first time in over twenty-five years (initially as a collaboration with the brand Rowing Blazers) and then re-established the Warm & Wonderful brand in its own right with Carlson serving as the label's creative director.

+Since then, Warm & Wonderful has been featured in Vogue, ELLE, The Telegraph, The Times, Tatler, Harper's Bazaar, People, The Financial Times, Town and Country, Vanity Fair, and The New Yorker.